sciwp/docs/docs/route-manager.md

 ```
 ### Route expression

-When creating a route using the **_create_** static method pf the Route class, you must specify the matching route using the second parameter.
+When creating a route using the **_create_** static method of the Route class, you must specify the matching route using the second parameter.
 You can specify static routes or add different parameters.

 #### Creating a Static Route